-Iqbal et al. (2010) conducted research on shipbuilding issues in Bangladesh and analyzed obstacles to industry development.
-The research highlighted problems in shipyards such as workforce shortages and power supply issues, and discussed the impact of the economic recession on Bangladeshi shipbuilding and global market trends.
+Iqbal, Zakaria, and Hossain (Iqbal et al., 2010) conducted research on shipbuilding issues in Bangladesh and analyzed obstacles to industry development.
+The research highlighted problems in shipyards and discussed the impact of the economic recession on Bangladeshi shipbuilding and global market trends.
 The authors also addressed management, human resource, and quality control challenges in shipyards while describing Bangladesh's shipbuilding history, international exposure, and shipyard capabilities.
 The paper highlighted that the safety, health, and environmental (SHE) aspects of shipbuilding materials in shipyards are overlooked, with only a few shipyards being aware of these issues as they are focusing on technology, financing, and marketing, but not the long-term effects.
 Proper awareness, training, and government regulations are needed to improve SHE aspects, especially in Bangladesh's export-oriented shipbuilding industry.
 Environmental issues, such as pollution from shot blasting, plate preparation, welding, and painting, were identified as a major concern.

-Islam and Fatema (2015) focused on shipyard working conditions from a sample of 187 workers from the Meghnaghat and Keranigoni areas and it was found that 93% of workers in shipbuilding companies suffer from Myopia, with painters being the most affected.
-Additionally, 86% of workers experience Body aches and Back Pain.
-Only 7% and 0.53% of workers report Irritation in the Eye Site and Bronchitis respectively.
-The survey also revealed that 62% had experienced accidents while working in the shipyard.
+Islam and Fatema (2015) focused on shipyard working conditions from a sample of 187 workers from the Meghnaghat and Keranigonj areas.
+It was found that a significant number of workers in shipbuilding companies suffer from Myopia, with painters being the most affected.
+Additionally, many workers experience Body aches and Back Pain.
+Only a small portion of workers report Irritation in the Eye Site and Bronchitis respectively.
+The survey also revealed that a notable number had experienced accidents while working in the shipyard.
 The percentage of different consequences of problems for workers is shown in Figure 1.
 This study signifies that it is of paramount importance to comprehensively evaluate these hazards along with giving expectations of the workers of shipyards shown in Figure 2, and develop an understanding of the challenges faced by the shipbuilding sector in Bangladesh.